Brain Repair, Aging & Inflammation in Neurodegeneration (BRAIN) Lab · UTMB

 HIV CNS Reservoir & HIV-Associated Dementia

 We investigate cellular senescence as a structural niche that protects the HIV CNS reservoir from antiretroviral penetration and immune clearance.
-HMGB1 blockade combined with senolytic drugs (dasatinib + quercetin) is being evaluated as a combinatorial strategy to disrupt the reservoir and reduce viral-mediated neuroinflammation driving HAD pathology.
+HMGB1 blockade combined with senolytic drugs (dasatinib + quercetin) is being evaluated as a combinatorial strategy to disrupt the reservoir and reduce viral-mediated neuroinflammation driving HIV-associated dementia pathology.

 Our Science in Print